Despite treatment advances, AIDS stigma lingers in rural South Africa

 "She's a role model," said Nhalni Hlengiwe Dlamini, a community development worker in the village.
 "She shows people that life can go on."

 ((Reporting by Laurie Goering; editing by Ros Russell :; Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, climate change, women's rights, trafficking and corruption.
-Visit www.trust.org/climate); laurie.goering@thomsonreuters.com)(+44 207 542 2299)(Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, climate change, women’s rights and corruption.
-Visit www.trust.org)
+Visit www.trust.org/climate))